 BCRANK uses a heuristic search strategy.
 First a score is computed for an initial short consensus sequence, typically selected at random.
 The score takes into account both the number of consensus occurrences and the rank of the genomic regions.
 Then all consensus sequences in a neighborhood of the start guess are evaluated and the one with highest score is kept as the starting point for the next iteration.
-Once the algorithm finds a local optimum, the algorithm is terminated and the locally optimal consensus is reported as a result.
+When a local optimum is found, the algorithm is terminated and the locally optimal consensus is reported as a result.
 In order to increase the chance of detecting the globally optimal solution, the algorithm may be restarted several times using different random starting points.
 Alternatively, BCRANK can be used for assigning scores to previously established consensus sequences.
 The sections below describe in more detail how the neighborhood, scoring function and start guess are implemented.

-The main aim of BCRANK is to predict the sequences that are bound by TF, and not necessarily to generate a perfect position weight matrix.
-Therefore BCRANK implements two penalties to give relatively higher scores to consensus sequences that are more likely to be bound by the TF.
-The effect of the penalties is that i) consensus sequences contain as few redundant bases as possible (i.e not in A, C, G, T), and ii) the consensus should not be frequently occurring as a repetitive element in the input regions.
+BCRANK can extend and shorten motifs and can therefore be used in situations where the motif length is not known a priori.
+Moreover, BCRANK implements two optional penalties that can give relatively higher scores some consensus sequences.
+The effect of the penalties is that i) the consensus contains fewer redundant bases (i.e. other bases than A, C, G, T), and ii) the consensus will not be frequently occurring as a repetitive element in the enriched regions.